AraNeet/Notes/Gaxaly/Board/Tasks Notes/Design map concepts.md

 All information relate to this card can be placed here.
+Any progress done needs to be documented and explain within this note.

 WWO: